ryanwon7/lee-tkma/src/content/classes/private-lesson.md

 ---
-name: "Tiger Cubs Class"
+name: "Private Lessons"
-slug: "summer-camp"
+slug: "private-lesson"
-logo: "/uploads/classes/tigercubs.jpg"
+logo: "/uploads/classes/privatelesson.jpg"
-gallery: "tigercubs"
+gallery: "privatelesson"
-summary: "Our Tiger Cubs classes are for 4-5 year old students, and are aimed to teach them confidence and motor skills in a fun but challenging setting."
-occurs: "Two Classes every Week"
-days: "Tuesday, Thursday"
-time: "Varies (check schedule)"
+summary: "At Tiger Kicks, we know that everyone has busy schedules and learn well in different environments.
+Private lessons help give more personalized instructions for our students."
+occurs: "By Appointment"
+days: "Contact to Schedule"
-image_position: "50% 38%"
+image_position: "50% 60%"
-order: 1
+order: 6
 ---

-## Tiger Cubs Classes

-Our Tiger Cubs classes are for 4-5 year old students, and are aimed to teach them confidence and motor skills in a fun but challenging setting.
+## Private Lessons

+At Tiger Kicks, we know that everyone has busy schedules and learn well in different environments.
+Private lessons help give more personalized instructions for our students.
 ### Service Projects

 **Food Distribution**